Make A Booking Call Now

 Pleading Guilty

-Pleading guilty to Possessing Certain Types of Handguns means that that you accept responsibility for the offence.
+Pleading guilty to a charge of Possessing Certain Types of Handguns means that you are accepting responsibility for the offence.

 Which court will the case be heard in?